DamoM73/digital-solutions-text/ds_textbook/_build/html/_sources/1_text_structure.md

 - Communicate
 - Use Project Conventions
-- Use Gramma and Language Structures
+- Use Grammar and Language Structures
 - Use Technical Language
 - Apply Referencing